tecladocode/web-dev-bootcamp/curriculum/section14/lectures/06_create_form_with_wtforms/README.md

 - `validators` is a keyword argument which takes a list of validator objects.
 - Each validator object takes an optional `message` keyword argument which will be displayed to users if the validation fails at that step.
-- Validators are validated in the order in which they are defined, so that's why I put `DataRequired()` first.
+- Validators are validated in the order in which they are defined, so that's why I put `InputRequired()` first.

 Now that we've defined our form using WTForms, a few questions still remain!